ahmadaminnin/cow_tracker/README.md

 # cow_tracking

 Cow tracking implemented with YOLOv4, SORT, and TensorFlow.
 This study is taken from https://github.com/theAIGuysCode/yolov4-deepsort and modified to be applicable for tracking herd of cows.
-In consideration of high-speed processing, the appearance features used in deepsort are removed.
+In consideration of high-speed processing, the appearance features used in DeepSORT are removed.

 ## My Thesis (in Japanese)
 [aminnin_sotsuron](data/helpers/aminnin_sotsuron.pdf)